anahitaafsh/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-5-multilingual.md

 ## Rerun the previous lab

 First, we're going to rerun the previous lab so we can see how the Code Interpreter supports multilingual text.

-1. Start the agent app by pressing <kbd>F5</kbd>.
+1. Start the agent app by pressing <kbd>F5</kbd> or right click on <kbd>main.py</kbd> and select **Run Python file in Terminal**..
 2. In the terminal, the app will start, and the agent app will prompt you to  **Enter your query**.
 3. Try these questions: